dblia/ganeti/man/gnt-instance.rst

    connected to.
 To connect as an access port use ``n`` or ``.n`` with **n** being the VLAN ID.
 To connect as an trunk port use ``:n[:n]``.
    A hybrid port can be created with ``.n:n[:n]``

+mvtap_mode
+   in macvtap mode specifies the operation mode of the device driver.
+   There are four modes in which a macvtap NIC can operate on, i.e., the VEPA, bridge, private, and passthru mode.

 Of these "mode" and "link" are NIC parameters, and inherit their default at cluster level.
 Alternatively, if no network is desired for